ladybirdweb/faveo-server-images/docs/installation/providers/community/generic.md

 exit
 ```

-### 3. Configure Monica
+### 3. GUI Faveo Installer

-`cd /var/www/monica` then run these steps:

-1. `cp .env.example .env` to create your own version of all the environment variables needed for the project to work.
-2. Update `.env` to your specific needs
-    - set `DB_USERNAME` and `DB_PASSWORD` with the settings used behind.
-    - configure a [mailserver](/docs/installation/mail.md) for registration & reminders to work correctly.
-    - set the `APP_ENV` variable to `production`, `local` is only used for the development version.
-Beware: setting `APP_ENV` to `production` will force HTTPS.
-Skip this if you're running Monica locally.
-3. Run `composer install --no-interaction --no-suggest --no-dev --ignore-platform-reqs` to install all packages.
-4. Run `php artisan key:generate` to generate an application key.
-This will set `APP_KEY` with the right value automatically.
-5. Run `php artisan setup:production -v` to run the migrations, seed the database and symlink folders.

-The `setup:production` command will run migrations scripts for database, and flush all cache for config, route, and view, as an optimization process.
-As the configuration of the application is cached, any update on the `.env` file will not be detected after that.
-You may have to run `php artisan config:cache` manually after every update of `.env` file.
+Follow the final installation steps [here](https://support.faveohelpdesk.com/show/web-gui-installer)

 ### 4. Configure cron job

-Monica requires some background processes to continuously run.
-The list of things Monica does in the background is described [here](https://github.com/monicahq/monica/blob/master/app/Console/Kernel.php#L63).
+Faveo requires some background processes to continuously run.
+The list of things Faveo does in the background is described [here](https://github.com/ladybirdweb/faveo-helpdesk/blob/master/app/Console/Kernel.php#L9).
-Basically those crons are needed to send reminder emails and check if a new version is available.
+Basically those crons are needed to receive emails
 To do this, setup a cron that runs every minute that triggers the following command `php artisan schedule:run`.

 1. Open crontab edit for the apache user: